mikee47/Sming-UPnP/tools/scan/README.rst

    make run HOST_PARAMETERS='scan urn:schemas-upnp-org:service:ContentDirectory:1'

 This will take some time to complete.
+If there are any failures, you can retry by running the command again: any descriptions which have already been fetched will be skipped.

-You should then find output in the following directories:
+You find output in the following directories:

 out/upnp/devices
    Contains a hierarchical map of all found devices on your local UPnP network.